← Back to Library

 • Leibniz noted in 1703 that the I Ching's hexagram system perfectly corresponds to binary arithmetic — the same system that underpins all modern computing.

-The I Ching (易經), also known as the Book of Changes or Classic of Changes, is one of the oldest surviving texts in human civilization and one of the Five Classics of Confucianism.
-Its origins are shrouded in myth, with some traditions attributing it to the legendary sage Fu Xi (伏羲), believed to have lived nearly 5,000 years ago.
+The I Ching (易經), also known as the Book of Changes or Classic of Changes, is one of the oldest surviving Chinese classics and one of the Five Classics of Confucianism.
+Its origins are layered with myth, with some traditions attributing the trigram system to the legendary sage Fu Xi (伏羲).

 The core text, the Zhou Yi (周易) ("Changes of Zhou"), dates back to the Western Zhou dynasty (1000–750 BCE).
 By the 3rd century BCE, the "Ten Wings" (十翼) commentaries were added — transforming the Zhou Yi from a strictly divinatory manual into a profound philosophical and ethical text.
 In 136 BCE, Emperor Wu of Han officially designated it as the most important of the Five Classics.